-This blog is part of an evolving series on Portals in Dynamics 365, go here to view the Introductory blog with chapters.
+This blog is part of an evolving series on Power Apps Portals, go here to view the Introductory blog with chapters.

 Phone skins are kind of like CSS.
 Phone skins give you the ability to dress up or style your phone.
 There are unlimited choices with colors, textures, designs, thickness, and so on.
 Literally, you could have a different skin for every day of the week.
 However, the phone is the same phone.

 CSS, or Cascading Style Sheets, has been around since the mid 90’s.
 It is a language that gives you, the web developer, the ability to separate content from how it is displayed on the web.

 Phone skins are to your phone as CSS is to your web content.
 It’s the same stuff underneath but with a different cover.

 To illustrate, a while ago I created a website where the CSS styles changed on each day of the week – just to provide a little variety for the users.

 An easy way to see the impact of style is to compare Notepad with MS Word.

 In Notepad, you have zero styling capabilities to individual words.
 You cannot bold, underline, highlight, or color your content individually.
 You can indent and create new lines.
 The simplicity of this application is why I love Notepad and use it every day in my work.